eosnetworkfoundation/docs/docs/60_protocol-guides/40_accounts_and_permissions.md

 which is in the order of $1 \times 10^{18}$.

-Ownership of each account on an EOSIO blockchain is solely determined by the account name.
+Ownership of each account on an Antelope blockchain is solely determined by the account name.
 Therefore, an account can update its keys without having to redistribute them to other parties.

 ## 2.1.
 Account Schema